magiblot/tvision/README.md

 Just for the record, here is a more detailed explanation:

 `textEvent()` tries to read text from standard input and stores it in a user-provided buffer `dest`.
-It returns `False` when no more events are available in the program's input queue or a non-text event is found, in which case this event is saved with `putEvent()` so that it can be processed in the next iteration of the event loop.
+It returns `False` when no more events are available in the program's input queue or if a non-text event is found, in which case this event is saved with `putEvent()` so that it can be processed in the next iteration of the event loop.

-The exact number of bytes read is stored in the output parameter `length`, which can never be greater than `dest.size()`. `count`, if provided, is an input/output parameter which gets increased by the amount of key strokes processed.
+The exact number of bytes read is stored in the output parameter `length`, which can never be greater than `dest.size()`.

 It is intended to be used as follows: